GDPR Privacy Notice

 Why we are providing this notice to you

-As Trustees we hold certain information about you (“personal data”) which we need to administer CCST.
+As Trustee we hold certain information about you (“personal data”) which we need to administer CCST.
 We are required by law to give you certain information about the data we hold about you, how we use it, and what safeguards are in place to ensure it is protected.
 This notice is designed to give you that information.

 The legal basis